flow-state-coop/docs/docs/platform/flow-councils/003-voting.md

 ---
 slug: /flow-councils/voting
-description: How to vote in a Flow Council.
+description: How to vote in a Flow Council
 ---

 # Voting
 Flow Councils are dynamic.
 They empower voters to incorporate new information and evolving preferences for more efficient resource allocation.

 Every time a vote is (re)cast, funding flows will adapt.